Seddiqin argument: Avicenna's Argument

-Avicenna detailed the argument for the existence of God in three books: Al-Shifa (The Book of Healing), Al-Nejat, and Al-isharat wa al-tanbihat.
+Avicenna detailed the argument for the existence of God in three books: Al-Shifa (The Book of Healing), Al-Nejat, and Al-Isharat wa al-Tanbihat.
 This seems to be the first application of the Seddiqin argument.
 According to Muhammad Legenhausen, few people gave much credence to Avicenna's proof.
 Avicenna described the argument as seddiqin (Borhane seddiqin) because this argumentation applies to those who are truthful.
-According to Avicenn, those who are truthful persons possess an argument which is pure truth and with no signs of untruthfulness.
+According to Avicenna, those who are truthful persons possess an argument which is pure truth and with no signs of untruthfulness.
 In other words, Seddiqin argues for the existence of God and truth by one argument: the essence of Truth and God.
 Avicenna refers to the argument as follows:

 Also Avicenna quotes the Quran to support the argumentation: "Is it not sufficient as regards your Lord that he is witness over all things" (Surah 41, verse 53).

 Avicenna focuses on the view that God is a necessary being in himself.
 This argument is based on contingency.
 The claim of Avicenna is that we can establish the existence of God directly by consideration of his existence itself.
 In the proof of sincere men, Avicenna tries to reach the existence of God through an analysis of existence itself along with the supposition that God is the necessary existent.
 According to him, if we reflect on any things generally and consider only their existence, then the existence is either necessary or not.
-If the existence is necessary then it is God (called al-Wajib al-wujud), and if the existent is not necessary then it is impossible or contingent.
+If the existence is necessary then it is God (called al-Wajib al-Wujud), and if the existent is not necessary then it is impossible or contingent.
 It is not impossible because we assume that it is something therefore it must be contingent.
 In fact, if we consider the existence of existent alone then it is either the necessary or contingent.
 The contingent, in respect to its existence, needed ab alio or something which brings it into existence.
 The preponderant itself is necessary or contingent.
 If it is necessary, then it is God.
 If it is contingent, then it is in need of a transcendent cause.
 The series of these transcendent causes themselves are finite or infinite.
 The finite series finally arrives at God, since the last member doesn't need any cause and is therefore, by itself, the Necessary Existent.
 If the series was infinite, then the series as a whole needed its components in its existence and therefore must be contingent.